syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ### How to switch to dark mode

-Thanks to the CSS variable support, transitioning between light and dark theme modes has become effortless.
-To switch to dark mode, simply add the 'e-dark-mode' class to the body section of your application.
+With this CSS variable support, transitioning between light and dark theme modes has become effortless.
+To switch to dark mode, simply add the `e-dark-mode` class to the body section of your application.
 Upon adding this class, the theme will seamlessly switch to dark mode.
 Please refer to the example image below for guidance.

 ![dark mode](images/material3-dark.PNG)

 ## ThemeStudio application

-We have also integrated the Material 3 theme into our ThemeStudio application, providing you with a comprehensive solution for your customization needs.
+The ThemeStudio application now includes seamless integration with the Material 3 theme, offering a comprehensive solution for customization requirements.
+This enhancement enables users to effortlessly customize and personalize their themes.

 Access the Syncfusion ThemeStudio application, featuring the Material 3 theme, via the following link: [Link to Syncfusion ThemeStudio with Material 3 Theme](https://ej2.syncfusion.com/themestudio/?theme=material3)